 Eligibility –The BIBS/NPNI New Frontiers Awards are open to all brain scientists at Brown and its affiliated hospitals.
 Each application must include co-principal investigators whose primary appointments are in different academic departments.
 One co-PI must be campus based and the other must be hospital based.
 Please note:

-- Applications should list only two co-PIs unless three departments or institutions are contributing funds (at least $5K each) toward the project.
+- Applications should list only two co-PIs unless three departments or institutions are contributing funds toward the project ($5,000 each, see “Award terms” below).
 In that case a third co-PI may be listed.
 No more than three co-PIs are allowed.

 - Individuals cannot be co-PIs on more than one application for each submission deadline.

 - No one can be co-PI on more than one active award simultaneously.
 Therefore, those with active New Frontiers Awards are not eligible to apply for a second award.